kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-Tried all the various methods prior and nothing changed. went into the .git directory and checked out the packer-ref file, noticed a different commit hash, tried it out and found the flag.
+Similar starting approaches as before.
+When those failed I went into the .git directory (using `ls -la` to find) and checked out the packer-ref file, I noticed a different commit hash, tried it out and found the flag.

 ```console
 bandit30@bandit:~$ mkdir /tmp/kyle12; cd /tmp/kyle12;git clone ssh://bandit30-git@localhost/home/bandit30-git/repo; cd repo